Intrigue surrounding Broncos-Raiders opener centers on Brown

 That adds a bit of intrigue about the unknown when the two longtime AFC West rivals square off in the season opener Monday night at the Coliseum, with both teams not knowing quite what to expect.

-It all starts with whether star receiver Antonio Brown will even play for the Raiders after he was not at the facility Thursday amid reports he could be suspended following an altercation with general manager Mike Mayock.
+“It’s two new teams,” Denver star pass rusher Von Miller said.
+“I don’t know how many, I might be lying when I say this, but I think they have 18 new starters out of 22 starting positions … and they did it for the better.”

-“I’m emotional about it.
-I hope you understand why,” coach Jon Gruden said.
-“I think a lot of this guy.
-I think Antonio is a great receiver.
-I think deep down he’s a really good guy.
-I’m frustrated.
-I’m not going to say any more about it.
-I hope it all works out.”
+Miller might be overstating the level of change a bit in Oakland although there will likely be more than a dozen new starters when the season starts headlined by star receiver Antonio Brown, who is expected to play after a one-day banishment from the facility this week that raised the specter of a possible suspension.

-No matter what happens with Brown, the Raiders figure to have more than a dozen new starters when the season starts, with an entirely new receiving group, a revamped offensive line led by Trent Brown, and a first-round running in Josh Jacobs that could give quarterback Derek Carr the support he needs.
+Brown is part of a new receiving corps that will join a revamped offensive line led by Trent Brown and a first-round running back in Josh Jacobs that could provide quarterback Derek Carr with his best supporting cast in six seasons in the NFL.

-“We all know how Derek Carr is when you can protect him, he can go through the reads and he feels comfortable back there,” Denver edge rusher Von Miller said.
+“We all know how Derek Carr is when you can protect him, he can go through the reads and he feels comfortable back there,” Miller said.
 “He’s one of the best quarterbacks in the league if he can do that.”

-The changes have been even more dramatic in Denver, where new coach Vic Fangio brought in a different defensive system and the offense has been dramatically changed under coordinator Rich Scangarello and new quarterback Joe Flacco.
+The changes have been even more dramatic in Denver where new coach Vic Fangio has brought in a new defensive system and the offense has been dramatically changed under coordinator Rich Scangarello and new quarterback Joe Flacco.

-But Carr knows he’ll still have to deal with players like Miller, fellow edge rusher Bradley Chubb, and cornerback Chris Harris Jr. as the Raiders seek to get off to a good start.
+But Carr knows he’ll still have to deal with players like Miller, fellow edge rusher Bradley Chubb and cornerback Chris Harris Jr. as the Raiders seek to get off to a good start to the season.

 “It’s kind of exciting,” Carr said.
 “Both teams know that both schemes are going to be very different.
 You can only prepare so much, but at the end of the day they still have those players over there.”